tobiasz-gleba/sprawdzaniekierowcow.pl/app/scripts/README.md

 # Custom delay between validations (default: 2000ms)
 bun run scripts/validate-all-drivers.ts --delay 3000

+# Enable concurrent validations (default: 1, max: 3)
+bun run scripts/validate-all-drivers.ts --concurrency 2
 ```

 **Options:**

 - `--user-id <id>` - Only validate drivers for a specific user
 - `--status <status>` - Only validate drivers with specific status (0=invalid, 1=valid, 2=pending)
 - `--delay <ms>` - Delay between validations in milliseconds (default: 2000)
+- `--concurrency <num>` - Maximum concurrent validations (default: 1, max: 3)
 - `--dry-run` - Show what would be validated without actually validating

+**Performance & Resource Management:**

+- The script now uses a browser pool to reuse browser instances, significantly reducing memory consumption
+- Concurrency is limited to a maximum of 3 to prevent resource exhaustion
+- Each validation uses a separate browser context (not a new browser instance)
+- Browser instances are automatically cleaned up after the script completes

 ---